gaehlerm/SoftwareEngineering/README.md

 Don’t slack off refactoring.
 You’d pay the price rather sooner than later.
 Make sure you always keep the code in shape, this makes your life much easier.

-However there is one thing you should always consider while refactoring: even if you don't like the behavior of your code as you are refactoring, you should not change it.
+However, there is one thing you should always consider while refactoring: even if you don't like the behavior of your code as you are refactoring, you should not change it.
 The behavior of the software may not be changed.
 Even if it’s a bug, you should rethink fixing it as the users may rely on that bug.

 ## When to Refactor